Improve your health, empower your life.

 Our Facilities & Services

-Chinese medicine has nearly 100% usage rate in China but only o.4% in the US.
-ACA would like to bridge the gap of utilizing Traditional Chinese Medicine (TCM) outside of China to the world.
+Chinese medicine has nearly 100% usage rate in China but only 4% in the US.
+ACA would like to bridge the gap between Traditional Chinese Medicine (TCM) and modern medicine in America and other parts of the world.
 We are committed to helping patients reduce their reliance on chemical based prescriptions and make healthcare more affordable.
 “Improve your health, empower your life.” is the goal for all of our patients.

 "Within 45 minutes, the pain was gone and I could move my neck and shoulder again.
 The acupuncture treatment was so effective...It was like magic! "